angelajholden/blog/QA.md

 ## Round Two

+-   navigation needs "You Are Here" link underline DONE
--   social icons on blog layout should be centeed, but they are left aligned
+-   social icons on blog layout should be centeed, but they are left aligned DONE
--   titles for side latest posts need to be linked
+-   titles for side latest posts need to be linked DONE
--   need padding after date, before next item on masonry layout
+-   need padding after date, before next item on masonry layout DONE
--   full width blog header still looks too tight on mobile - probably just need more margin after hero
+-   full width blog header still looks too tight on mobile - probably just need more margin after hero DONE
--   footer links should be white on hover
+-   footer links should be white on hover DONE

 ## Forms